wpilibsuite/frc-docs/source/docs/software/basic-programming/cpp-units.rst

   Trajectory::State point = trajectory.Sample(1200_ms);

-.. note:: This conversion from milliseconds to seconds is performed at compile-time, meaning that there is no penalty for using any unit for measuring time.
+.. note:: This conversion from milliseconds to seconds is performed at compile-time, meaning that there is no penalty for using any unit that measures time.

 For more detailed documentation and defining custom units, please visit the official `GitHub page <https://github.com/nholthaus/units>`_ for the units library.